LorandVeres/simpleTag/README.md

 # simpleTag
-Esy to use simple html blocks what are more often in use to format data from a given array
+Esy to use simple html blocks what are more often in use to format data from a given array using php.